Job Openings: Digital Coordinator!

 By more effectively mobilizing our growing base to act, more money will move to social justice movements and more young people with wealth will participate in campaigns to address the root causes of wealth inequality.

 This position is supervised by the Communications Director.
-The ideal start date is by the first week of June or sooner, 2019.
+Applications will be reviewed on a rolling basis.
+The ideal start date is October – November, 2019.

 Location: The candidate will work from our New York Office or have the option to work remotely.
 National travel four times per year to staff and member retreats is required.

-How to apply: Send a resume, cover letter, and one writing sample* as one single PDF file and email it to firstname.lastname@example.org with Digital Coordinator in the subject line by March 29, 2019. *Writing sample no longer than 1-2 pages, does not have to be published work, i.e. blog post, email blast for organization, etc.
+How to apply: Go to https://resource-generation.breezy.hr/p/5af4be2b175c-database-digital-engagement-coordinator and click apply.
+You will be asked to provide a resume, cover letter, and one writing sample no longer than 1-2 pages, which does not have to be a published work, i.e. blog post, email blast for organization, etc. The deadline for applications is August 30th, 2019.

 RG organizes young people with wealth and the RG staff is a multi-class and multi-racial team.
 We especially encourage people of color and people from poor and working-class backgrounds to apply.